bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 Integrating modern payment providers with legacy POS software can be particularly challenging.
 Older systems often rely on outdated APIs or lack support for modern integration standards, which complicates efforts to add new payment methods or meet current security requirements.

 There are multiple approaches to integrating payment providers with POS systems.
-We cover them in more depth in our dedicated article on POS integration with payment providers.
-One common approach is **API-based integration**, which is often preferred because it supports a wide range of payment methods—credit cards, mobile wallets, employee benefit cards, and more—while also helping ensure compliance with security standards like PCI DSS.
+We cover them in more depth in our dedicated [article on POS integration with payment providers](/blog/payment-provider-pos-integration/).
+One common approach is **API-based integration**, which is often preferred because it supports a wide range of payment methods – credit cards, mobile wallets, benefit cards, and more – while also helping ensure compliance with security standards like PCI DSS.

 **Solution:**\
 When working with legacy POS systems that use outdated APIs, while payment providers offer modern interfaces, the integration gap needs to be bridged carefully.
 A practical solution is to develop a **middleware layer** that acts as a translator between the legacy POS and the new payment provider APIs.
 This middleware can normalize data, handle authentication, and enforce security rules, making the integration more manageable without needing to completely rebuild the existing POS infrastructure.

-Another option is to **gradually modernize** the POS system—starting with the payment module—so that it can support modern standards in phases.
+Another option is to **gradually** [**modernize** **the POS system**](/projects/pos-legacy/) – starting with the payment module – so that it can support modern standards in phases.

 ## POS Integration with Food Delivery Systems (online ordering POS integration)